 How does the program work?

 Become a part of an online community to be inspired by others and get ideas on activities you want to get involved in.
-As a virtual volunteer program it's designed to be flexible so you can get involved as and when time permits.
-The will to help, along with computer access, is all you need!
+As a virtual volunteer program, the Community Champions role is designed to be flexible, so that you can get involved as and when time permits.
+The will to help, along with internet access, is all you need!

 How to apply